Twentieth Century Zoo: The Bittersweets

 In 1966, the first incarnation of the band formed as the Bittersweets.
 As the Bittersweets, a predominately folk rock group, the majority of the band members were just starting their professional music career, as they began at the local club circuit.
-The band hired a woman named Chari Zelman to be their manager.
-Zelman was able to effectively find gigs for the band, and allowed them to have practice sessions at her own establishment.
+The band selected Chari Zelman to serve as their manager.
+The band's performances were successfully secured by Zelman, who also gave them permission to practise at her business.
 The band opened for acts like Blue Cheer, Canned Heat, and, more importantly, The Byrds who were the most influential on the band.
 The band was able to assemble a local audience, and found their first producer, local DJ Tony Evans.
 Evans worked to get the band signed to record deals on small labels.
 In all, the band produced three singles all on individual labels that resembled closely to what material The Byrds were developing at the time.
 Once the last of the singles were produced, the band decided to relocate to Los Angeles, and, upon being informed another band was going by the same name, the group changed their name.
 By the suggestion of an audience member in one of the band's gigs, the band became known as the Twentieth Century Zoo in mid-1967.